Vancouver, British Columbia

 CLIENT Aquilini

-Patrick was a member of the design team involved in this project from the design development to construction documents phase at Francl Architecture.
+Patrick was a member of the design team directly involved in this project from design development to construction documentation at Francl Architecture.